 Develop a Financial Plan.
-Dealing with a chronic illness is unpredictable, there is no way to know how you will feel or what you will be able to do days, months, or years from now.
-But, for your own security and that of your family, you need to plan ahead, and assume that Parkinson's will lead to increasing disability.
-There are professional financial managers and medical lawyers that deal with financial planning for people with chronic illnesses.
-Ask your doctor, a family friend or colleague for a referral.
+Dealing with a chronic illness is unpredictable; there is no way to know how you will feel or what you will be able to do days, months, or years from now.
+For your own security you need to plan ahead.
+Assume that Parkinson's will lead to increasing disability.
+There are professional financial managers and lawyers that provide financial planning for people with chronic illnesses.

 Private Insurance.
 If you are unemployed and you do not have coverage, you should look for the highest level of coverage that you can afford.

 Medicare.
 If you are 65 or over, you will qualify for Medicare.
 You can supplement this insurance with a "Medigap" policy available through a private insurer.
-Note also that many states have prescription assistance/reimbursement programs for low-income senior citizens.
+Visit the official Medicare site.

-If you are disabled but too young to qualify for Social Security, you may be eligible to receive a form of Medicare for the disabled.
+If you are disabled but too young to qualify for Social Security, you may be eligible to receive Social Security Disability.

 Medicaid.
 If you cannot get insurance and your income is low, you may qualify for Medicaid, a government "safety net" program that pays for medical costs that exceed a person's ability to pay.